 He has extensive experience in handling complex, high-profile and sensitive cases, often attracting significant media interest.

-Jonathan has undertaken a wide range of criminal work and represents individuals and corporations faced with investigation and prosecution by various law enforcement agencies and regulatory authorities, from investigatory stage, through the stage of charge, till the stage of mitigation, trial (either before bench or jury), and appeals of all levels.
+Jonathan has undertaken a wide range of criminal work and represents individuals and corporations faced with investigation and prosecution by various law enforcement agencies and regulatory authorities, from investigatory stage, through the stage of charge, till the stage of trial (either before bench or jury).
+He has experience in handling cases of appeals of all levels.

 Jonathan appears as an advocate in Magistrates’ Courts, District Court, Disciplinary Tribunals, Coroners’ Inquests, various tribunals and boards of government departments and professional bodies.